Peldom/papers_for_protein_design_using_DL/README.md

 ## About this repository

 > Inspired by [Kevin Kaichuang Yang](https://github.com/yangkky)'s [Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins).
-In terms of the fast development of **protein design in DL**, we started making this dynamic repository as a record of latest papers in this field for the newcomers like us:
+In terms of the fast development of **protein design in DL**, we started making this dynamic repository as a record of latest papers/projects in this field for the newcomers like us:
 >
 >1.
 Mini protein, binders, metalloprotein, antibody, peptide & molecule designs are included.
 >2.
 More de novo protein design paper list at [Wangchentong](https://github.com/Wangchentong)'s GitHub repo: [paper_for_denovo_protein_design](https://github.com/Wangchentong/paper_for_denovo_protein_design).